ikorotkaya/buena-onboarding/README.md

-# Onboarding flow for Buena test assignment
+# Onboarding flow

+This project is a test task for Buena.
+It's a React SPA that implements an onboarding flow.
+Live demo: https://buena-onboarding.netlify.app/

 ## Technologies used